khianvictorycalderon/Coffee-Vup/README.md

 # Coffee Vup
 A simple front-end website landing page for a business

+## DISCLAIMER:
+This is a demo website created for presentation purposes only and does not represent a real business.

 ## Usage
 Just scroll around, much of the content are static for the sake of demo purpose.